yorkeyao/DataCV2024/README.md

 The target domain consists of real-world images from 100 regions in the world.
 In total, there are 21871 images.
 We have provided region camera index information for both source and target training sets.
  - For the training set, it contains 15,369 images.
- - For the validate set, it contains 2,134 images.
+ - For the test A set, it contains 2,134 images.
- - For the test set, it contains 4,368 images.
+ - For the test B set, it contains 4,368 images.

 The challenge dataset split is organized as follows:
 ```
-├── challenge_datasets/
+├── Region100/
 (Source dataset collected from synthetic simulator)
 │   ├── personX/
 │       ├── image_train/                   /* source training images